Ontario Agri-Food Innovation Alliance (OMAFRA/UofG Agreement)

 The Alliance Tier 1 Research Program involves a single-stage call.
 Full Proposals are due by 1:00 pm on Tuesday, November 7, 2023.
 Intent information must be complete by Friday, October 13, 2023 (General and Peer Review tabs complete in the RMS).

 University of Guelph faculty members are eligible to be the Lead Applicant and/or a Co-Applicant on any Ontario Agri-Food Innovation Alliance Research Program project.
 Adjunct faculty members may also apply if they are eligible to hold research funding at the University of Guelph and are not employed by or have a financial interest in any of the collaborating organizations or co-funders.
 Consult the program guide for more details.

 Applicants must be fully compliant with all reporting requirements prior to a new proposal being reviewed under any Alliance Research Program.
-The Lead Applicant and the Co-Applicant will have 30 days from the submission deadline to complete any outstanding compliance requirements, including reporting.
+The Lead Applicant and the Co-Applicant will have 30 days from the submission deadline to complete any outstanding compliance requirements, including reporting, data management plans and financial obligations such as recovery of Research Centre fees.
 If applicants are not compliant at that time the submitted proposal will be withdrawn from the review process and declined.